-Chris started his career in Leeds where he worked for a two-partner practice, which he eventually took over as a sole practitioner and grew to 18 staff.
-He then merged the practice with a West Yorkshire practice that in turn merged with an international practice with 250 partners.
+Starting his chartered accountancy career working for a two-partner practice, Chris eventually took over as a sole practitioner and grew to 18 staff.
+He then merged the practice with a West Yorkshire practice which in turn merged with an international practice with 250 partners.

-He developed his forensic team, which he took with him when starting the Leeds office of another national firm, growing that into a full service office as managing partner and then national litigation head.
-He now practises from his home in West Yorkshire and London, on carefully selected legal cases that demand his extensive skills and experience.
+Here, he developed his team of forensic accountants, which he took with him when starting the Leeds office of another national firm, growing that into a full service office as managing partner and then national litigation head.

 Chris has been actively involved as a forensic accountant and expert witness since 1989, in a vast range of cases in the civil, criminal and family courts, and at public enquiries and professional standards tribunals.